louismacvux/louismacvux.github.io/README.md

 Documents that need to be updated over time, like software documentation, need to be kept in a version control system.
 Markdown is a lightweight markup that can help you achieve this.
 It’s straightforward and really easy to learn and pair Markdown with HTML or CSS, you will have much more room for customization compared to what a word processor like Microsoft Word can do.
 Word is only good for someone who wants to create short, and attractive PDFs that don’t take much effort to look good.
 And lastly, a Text editor for Markdown is free, while you need to pay to use a common word processor like Microsoft Word.

 ### I can't find a theme that I really like.
 What should I do?
 If you find a theme that is most similar to what you're looking for, but some headings or the way the bullets are shown can use some adjustment, you can totally choose the theme and edit it to your liking.
-Or if nothing catch your eyes at all, you can create your own theme.
+Or if nothing catches your eyes at all, you can create your own theme.
 Check out Jekyll in [More resources](https://github.com/louismacvux/louismacvux.github.io#more-resources)  to learn more about Jekyll theme